DecBayComp/diva-genuage/README.md

 ## Explore the data
 Open the VR menu by clicking on the <img src="https://user-images.githubusercontent.com/49953723/211567755-e1a703d4-bded-41e8-8991-8be9ca9b4018.png" width="20px"/> button of the VR controller, then click on the <img src="https://user-images.githubusercontent.com/49953723/211560765-d95b2def-f034-4b2a-ab24-f7aa9bf10d7e.png" width="20px"/> icon and <img src="https://user-images.githubusercontent.com/49953723/211561191-8dd5315f-ab5d-41f0-bea5-b1e3651c8d70.png" width="20px"/> icon.
 This will add icons on the controller, as in the desktop interface you can explore the different frames forwards <img src="https://user-images.githubusercontent.com/49953723/211320199-80d2be99-07aa-4fc4-8fda-a7df3d3ce677.png" width="20px"/> or backwards <img src="https://user-images.githubusercontent.com/49953723/211320192-f79a4f59-2ce4-48d3-9601-05a123a978ea.png" width="20px"/>.

-> *Remark*: A point in the cloud is highlited in green when the controller passes over it.
+> /!\ Changing the frame index too often in VR can cause the software to crash due to a memory allocation problem.

 ## Select trajectories
 Open the VR menu by clicking on the <img src="https://user-images.githubusercontent.com/49953723/211567755-e1a703d4-bded-41e8-8991-8be9ca9b4018.png" width="20px"/> button of the VR controller, then click on the <img src="https://user-images.githubusercontent.com/49953723/211562450-4aad4e08-7f16-4296-9bf3-a3f1dbda44bd.png" width="20px"/> icon and <img src="https://user-images.githubusercontent.com/49953723/211562470-2ee6dde3-0cbf-4bab-aa82-96b226812c91.png" width="20px"/> icon.